Gonalston

 just to the north-east of Lowdham and almost upon the A612 trunk road that runs from Nottingham to Southwell.
 Gonalston comprises 1,096 acre of arable and pasture land in about equal portions, interspersed with 106 acre of wood and plantations.
 It lies on a small river called the Dover Beck which separates the village from Lowdham and which flows south-east into the River Trent 2 mi away.
-Population details are included in the civil parish of Epperstone.
+Population for the 2021 census was 83 residents.

 Toponymy

 Gonalston seems to contain the Old Norse personal name, Gunnolf, + tun (Old English), an enclosure; a farmstead; a village; an estate.., so 'Gunnolf's farm/settlement'.